 Curriculum Development for High School Students Studying Computer Science

 Computer science differs from the generalised natural sciences currently taught — Biology, Chemistry, Physics, etc — in that natural sciences seek to describe concrete natural phenomenon through abstract symbolisms that compose together to build a mental model of the world and beyond.
-Contrastingly Computer Science seeks to take a query or problem and through abstract reasoning, a combination of algorithmic processes, and problem solving approaches techniques, determine the process of solving the problem such that by using a specific syntax a computer, it can execute those steps till a solution.
+Contrastingly Computer Science seeks to take a query or problem and through abstract reasoning, a combination of algorithmic processes, and problem solving approaches, determines the process of solving the problem such that by writing using a specific syntax, a computer can execute those steps till a solution.

 An adequate understanding of top-down and bottom-up aspects of problem solving in Computer Science.
 Specifically they are the decomposition of higher order abstract problems into smaller subproblems (top down) that are solved through a recursive process (further fragmentation of increasingly easier subproblems), which can be identified as the proper solution to a particular subproblem and then composed together to solve the original problem (bottom-up).

 2. Students can explain and/or apply appropriate procedures (algorithms) in their problem solving.

 An adequate understanding of converting subproblems into solutions that are structurally mapped to specific approaches and techniques of problems, called algorithms, such that tractable problems can be efficiently interpreted by a computer.
 Consequently this module also address the limitations of computation.
 The development of these solutions are through a highly descriptive and human readable form of programming syntax called pseudocode.

 3. Students can determine the benefits and tradeoffs of specific types of data structures.

 An adequate understanding of the core structures and representations of data, such that students can identify the benefits, drawbacks, uses, and restrictions of particular data structures.